 - Therefore, the value in cell E5 will show in percentage.

-- Apply the same formula in the following rows by using AutoFill Handle Tool.
+- Apply the same formula in the following rows by using the AutoFill Handle Tool.

 Step 2: Enter logical_test Argument of IF Function

 - To find the win-loss situation, apply the IF function with the following formula.

 - Enter the logical_test argument as the value of cell E5 has to be positive.